Bug Report (Page 1 of 3)

 Reporting bugs helps to improve software, which is great.
-Unfortunately, fixing bugs is time-consuming.
-I'm self-employed and my income mostly comes from book sales.
-This means writing, producing and marketing those books must take priority over unpaid work, which includes developing free software, so please don't expect a rapid response.
+Unfortunately, fixing bugs is time-consuming and unpaid work necessarily has to take a lower priority, so please don’t expect a rapid response.
 Please read the notes below before submitting a bug report.

 - Please only list one issue per bug report.
 If you mention more than one issue, the report may be prematurely closed before all issues are fixed.